 Honestly, scientists have gotten a bad rep from pop culture.
 If you’re not slinging corpse parts to assemble and reanimate a Franken-man in your basement, then you’re a meth-lab-on-wheels owner ala Walter White from Breaking Bad.
-Sounds like the “creative types” have a little intellectual jealousy, if you ask us.
-Oh well, if you can’t beat ‘em, join ‘em – besides, there’s no better place than school to let your nerd flag fly!
-A lab coat and a wild wig instantly transforms you into Albert Einstein the same way powered armor makes you Iron Man … And while Iron Man is “technically” a nerd, he’s also a superhero scientist!
+Sounds like the “creative types” have a little intellectual jealousy if you ask us.
+Oh well, if you can’t beat ‘em, join ‘em – besides, there’s no better place than a school to let your nerd flag fly!
+A lab coat and a wild wig instantly transform you into Albert Einstein the same way powered armor makes you Iron Man … And while Iron Man is “technically” a nerd, he’s also a superhero scientist!
 This would also be a good place to note: To date, there are no “quarterback superheroes” in the Marvel Universe.

 ENGLISH TEACHER COSTUMES

 As a wielder of words, it’s no doubt that you are taking “finding the perfect Halloween costume for school” very seriously.
 Communication is kinda your thing, and you want to let the world know just how entertaining you are!
-The Harry Potter series is an instant muse, but you may not be “art teacher” enough to pull off Mrs. Trelawny.
+The Harry Potter series is an instant muse, but you may not be “an art teacher” enough to pull off Mrs. Trelawny.
 No problem!
 Minerva McGonagall has a special place in every kid’s heart.
-Tall, dark and mysterious – sure you are, Voldemort!
+Tall, dark, and mysterious – sure you are, Voldemort!
 From Hermione to Dobby, The School of Witchcraft and Wizardry has seemingly endless possibilities.
 Hold up, do you hear that?
 It’s Rue’s Whistle calling!
 Katniss Everdeen serves up a little edge … and is, unsurprisingly, very effective at keeping students in line (expert archery skills will do that).
 Of course, whatever you do, don’t leave out the classics!
-Romeo and his Juliet, Jacob Marley, Hester Prynne, Jay Gatsby, and Daisy Buchanan – they all stand the test of time and are great investment pieces.
+Romeo and Juliet, Jacob Marley, Hester Prynne, Jay Gatsby, and Daisy Buchanan – they all stand the test of time and are great investment pieces.
 Buy a really good Gatsby-style costume now, and wear it several times throughout your career.